Bonnie Tyler: 2001–2003: Greatest Hits and Heart Strings

-On 14 September 2001, Tyler released Greatest Hits, a compilation album containing seventeen tracks.
-The album entered the UK Albums Chart at number 18, and was certified silver by the British Phonographic Industry (BPI) for sales of over 60,000 units.
-Greatest Hits reached the Top 10 in a further five European countries.
+On 14 September 2001, Tyler released Greatest Hits, a compilation album containing 17 tracks.
+It entered the UK Albums Chart at No. 18 and was certified silver by the British Phonographic Industry (BPI) for sales of over 60,000 units.
+Greatest Hits also reached the Top 10 in five other European countries.

-In 2002, Tyler began working on her thirteenth studio album, Heart Strings.
-EMI approached her with the idea of recording a cover album with an orchestra and Tyler's band.
-She selected thirteen songs by artists such as U2, The Beatles and Bruce Springsteen.
-The songs were arranged by composers Nick Ingman and Karl Jenkins, and performed by the City of Prague Philharmonic Orchestra.

-Heart Strings was released on 18 March 2003, and was followed by a tour in Germany.
+In 2002, she began working on her 13th studio album, Heart Strings.
+EMI approached her with the idea of recording a covers album with an orchestra and Tyler's band.
+She selected 13 songs by artists including U2, the Beatles, and Bruce Springsteen.
+The arrangements were written by Nick Ingman and Karl Jenkins and performed by the City of Prague Philharmonic Orchestra.
+Heart Strings was released on 18 March 2003 and was followed by a tour in Germany.
 The album charted in three European countries.

 2004–2005: Success in France

 In 2003, vocalist Kareen Antonn invited Tyler to re-record "Total Eclipse of the Heart" as a bilingual duet in French and English.
-The new version was re-titled "Si demain...
-(Turn Around)" and released in December 2003.
-It went to no. 1 in Belgium and France, where it held the top position for ten weeks, selling over 500,000 units.
-The success of the single was considered to be Tyler's comeback in France, and received overwhelmingly positive reviews from music critics.
+The new version, re-titled "Si demain...
+(Turn Around)" was released in December 2003.
+It went to No. 1 in Belgium and France, where it remained at the top for 10 weeks and sold over 500,000 units.
+The success of the single was regarded as Tyler's comeback in France and received strongly positive reviews from music critics.

-Tyler's fourteenth studio album Simply Believe was released in April 2004.
-It featured seven new songs and various re-recordings and covers.
+Tyler's 14th studio album, Simply Believe, was released in April 2004.
+It featured seven new songs alongside various re-recordings and covers.
 Tyler and Antonn recorded "Si tout s'arrête (It's a Heartache)" as a second bilingual duet.
-It peaked at number 12 in France.
-Tyler co-wrote the title track of the album, and two additional songs, with producer Jean Lahcene.
-Simply Believe spent 23 weeks on the French Album Charts and peaked at number 18.
+It peaked at No. 12 in France.
+Tyler co-wrote the title track and two additional songs with producer Jean Lahcene.
+Simply Believe spent 23 weeks on the French Album Charts and peaked at No. 18.